Catalina Grand Prix 1958

 Note: Some history books record all 5 machines as being YD-B spec, which is clearly not the case.

-The machines were initially dispatched to Martys Foreign Motors in California, Yamaha's temporary US base and sponsor for the event.
+The machines were initially dispatched to Martys Foreign Motors in California, Yamaha's first US outlet and base for the event.
 Allegedly, Martys Motors couldn't afford or didn't want to pay for all 5 bikes to have new tyres fitted for the race and Long Beach Triumph took over the job (*cite Jack Coulson) whilst at Catalina Island.

-Yamaha fielded a team a 5 riders and bikes, led by Fumio Ito.
+Yamaha fielded a team a 5 riders and bikes, led by Fumio Ito, although only 3 were listed as Yamaha's in the programme due to the lateness of their entry.
+Two of the riders were recorded as being entered on other makes machinery, confusing the history even further.
 The other team members were local American club level riders.

 #33 Fumio Ito